 Like dispositions of other sorts, a function is an internally-grounded realizable entity: it is such that, if it ceases to exist, then its bearer is physically changed.
 In some cases an entity may preserve its function even while it is physically changed in ways which make it unable to function.
 For a lung or attic fan to be non-functioning is an indication that the physical make-up of these things has changed – in the case of the lung perhaps because of a cancerous lesion; in the case of the attic fan because of a missing screw.
 But these entities then still have their functions; it is simply that they are unable to exercise these functions until the physical defect is rectified, for example through clinical intervention or mechanical repair.
 The entities would lose their function only if they were changed drastically, for example, in the case of the lung, through the death of the host organism.

-We have distinguished two varieties of function, artifactual function and biological function.
+Note(function)[In the past, we have distinguished two varieties of function, artifactual function and biological function.
 These are not asserted subtypes of BFO:function however, since the same function – for example: to pump, to transport – can exist both in artifacts and in biological entities.
-The asserted subtypes of function that would be needed in order to yield a separate monoheirarchy are not artifactual function, biological function, etc., but rather transporting function, pumping function, etc.
+The asserted subtypes of function that would be needed in order to yield a separate monoheirarchy are not artifactual function, biological function, etc., but rather transporting function, pumping function, etc.]

-Defined relations annotations visible passim in what follows
+Defined relations

 at(role_of)[Definition: a role_of b at t =Def. a is a role and a inheres_in b at t.
 [065-001]]

 at(disposition_of)[Definition: a disposition_of b at t =Def. a is a disposition and a inheres_in b at t.
 [066-001] ]